opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 ### Checking if a file is supported

-KeyView provides a convenient function, [fpCanFilterFile()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpCanFilterFile.htm) for performing detection, and determining if the file can be passed to fpFilterFile().
+KeyView provides a convenient function, [fpCanFilterFile()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpCanFilterFile.htm) to perform detection, and to determine if you can pass the file to fpFilterFile().

 ```c
 error = filter.fpCanFilterFile(context, pathToInputFile);
 ```

-If this does not return success, the error returned will explain why the format cannot be filtered – for example, because KeyView could not determine the format, because the file doesn't exist, or because the format isn't supported for filtering.
+If this function does not return success, the error returned explains why KeyView cannot filter the format – for example, because KeyView could not determine the format, because the file doesn't exist, or because the format isn't supported for filtering.

 While this step isn't strictly necessary, it can simplify many workflows.